10 Ways To Right-Size Your Requirements - Exponent Philanthropy

 5. Test your streamlined applications with existing grantees and ask for feedback.
 Chances are they will offer ideas you haven’t considered.

 6. Ask grantseekers to submit applications electronically.
-Allow them to link to online information about their organizations, such as mission statements and program descriptions.
+Let them link to online information about their organizations, such as mission statements and program descriptions.

 7. Let grantseekers submit financial information in their original, off-the-shelf formats rather than requiring reformatting.
-Nonprofits spend a huge amount of time tailoring financial data to the individual needs of different funders.
+Nonprofits spend a massive amount of time tailoring financial data to the individual needs of different funders.

 8. Align reporting requirements to the size and type of grant.
 Instead of asking for a written report, consider inviting key grantees to talk about their projects or organizations over coffee or lunch.